aboyce/aws/concepts/Deployment.md

 #### AWS CodePipeline

 Orchestrates the CI/CD pipeline, provides fast and reliable application updates.
 Allows you to model and visualise the release process, linking up the other services.
+Can trigger a CodeDeploy from a commit.

 #### AWS Elastic Beanstalk